kamilazdybal/pykitPIV/docs/index.rst

     :align: center

-**pykitPIV** is a Python package that provides rich and reproducible synthetic data and virtual environments for training machine learning algorithms in velocimetry.
+**pykitPIV** is a Python package that provides rich and reproducible synthetic data and virtual environments for training machine learning (ML) algorithms in velocimetry.

-**pykitPIV** gives the user, or the machine-learning agent, a lot of flexibility in selecting various parameters that would normally be available in an experimental setting, such as seeding density, properties of the laser plane, camera exposure, particle loss, or experimental noise.
+**pykitPIV** gives the user, or the ML agent, a lot of flexibility in selecting various parameters that would normally be available in an experimental setting, such as seeding density, properties of the laser plane, camera exposure, particle loss, or experimental noise.
 We also provide an atlas of challenging synthetic velocity fields from analytic formulations.